KnightMoveSolutions/Pipelines/docs/_build/html/_sources/async-operations.rst.txt

    Not everything should be an asynchronous operation.
 If it truly doesn't merit the added complexity of an asynchronous call (e.g. simple data validation) then `create a regular Operation <operations.html>`_ instead.

-To create a async Operation follow the steps below.
+To create an async Operation follow the steps below.

 Steps to Create an Operation
 ----------------------------